 Janet, Janet & Suggs has over 40 years of experience with medical malpractice cases.
 We can provide expert witnesses and attorneys to support clients through the complex process of a medical malpractice case.

 JJS has a nationally recognized track record of successful verdicts that demonstrate our commitment to working for justice and fair compensation.
-In a Minnesota case, for example, a record-breaking verdict of $15.5 million was awarded after delayed delivery medical malpractice resulted in brain damage and cerebral palsy.Our aim is to achieve justice and compensation for victims of delayed delivery medical malpractice, and there are no fees until we win your case.
+In a Minnesota case, for example, a record-breaking verdict of $15.5 million was awarded after delayed delivery medical malpractice resulted in brain damage and cerebral palsy.Our aim is to achieve justice and compensation for victims of delayed delivery medical malpractice, and there are no fees unless your case is won.
 Contact us for a free consultation to discuss your case and understand your rights.